 - It’s important to make mental wellness a priority, and one effective way to manage the numerous different responsibilities that come with providing care is to be entirely focused on the present.
 Imagining different rooms for different concerns is a good practice.
 For example, if you find yourself worried about an upcoming medical procedure a senior loved one is facing while watching a movie with your kids, think about placing that concern in its appropriate room until later, and being focused on the present.

 - Be kind to yourself.
 It is very easy to succumb to a pattern of wishing you could do more for a family member, or thinking about mistakes you have made that you wish you could change.
 Remind yourself you are human, and that you are accomplishing essential work for an individual you care about.
 Acknowledge the sacrifices you’re making, just as you would acknowledge and appreciate them in another family caregiver.

 - Seek – and accept – support and help.
 Attempting to be a superhero who handles each and every thing independently can quickly contribute to burnout and depression.
 Partnering with the helpful support of other people to assist a senior loved one is the best way to guarantee his or her needs are fully met, while helping you realize the healthy life balance you need and deserve.

-JFS Care, one of the top home health agencies in Burbank, is the perfect partner for family caregivers, offering skilled, professional, and compassionate in-home care, customized to each individual’s specific needs.
+JFS Care, providers of senior home care in Burbank and the surrounding areas, is the perfect partner for family caregivers, offering skilled, professional, and compassionate in-home care, customized to each individual’s specific needs.
 Contact us at (213) 383-2273 and together we can create a plan of care in order to make 2020 the very best year yet – both for the senior in your care, as well as yourself.
 See our full service area and let us help your family.